Jimmy Page: Properties

 In 1967, when Page was still with The Yardbirds, he purchased the Thames Boathouse on the River Thames in Pangbourne, Berkshire and resided there until 1973.
 The Boathouse was the place where Page and Plant first officially got together in the summer of 1968 and formed Led Zeppelin.

 In 1972, Page bought the Tower House from Richard Harris.
 It was the home that William Burges (1827–81) had designed for himself in London.
 "I had an interest going back to my teens in the pre-Raphaelite movement and the architecture of Burges", Page said.
 "What a wonderful world to discover."
-The reputation of Burges rests on his extravagant designs and his contribution to the Gothic revival in architecture in the nineteenth century.
+The reputation of Burges rests on his extravagant designs and his contribution to the Gothic revival in architecture during the 19th Century.

-From 1980 to 2004 Page owned the Mill House, Mill Lane, Windsor, which was formerly the home of actor Michael Caine.
+From 1980 to 2004, Page owned the Mill House, Mill Lane, Windsor, which was formerly the home of actor Michael Caine.
 John Bonham died there in 1980.

 From the early 1970s to the early 1990s, Page owned Boleskine House, the former residence of occultist Aleister Crowley.
 Sections of Page's fantasy sequence in the film The Song Remains the Same were filmed at night on the mountainside directly behind Boleskine House.